MONDERASDOR/AspectPlusPlus/README.md

 # The Story Of founding This Project

-i was obsessed with java when i was much younger. but In my old directory's. i found this project. i updated the premeters to be ready for new java versions. i didn't thought it might've work but....... it did
+i was obsessed with java when i was much younger. but In my old directory's. i found this project. i updated the premeters etc to be ready for new java versions. i didn't thought it might've work but. it did
 ## Table of Contents
 - [Installation](#installation)
   - [Prerequisites](#prerequisites)